-Local Area Plans are also part of Mississauga Official Plan, but under separate cover.
+Local Area Plans are also part of Mississauga Official Plan.
 Local area plans address unique circumstances particular to a specific area and must be read in conjunction with Parts 1 to 4 and the schedules of this document.

 1.1.4 How to Read Mississauga Official Plan